clarknie/DataScienceSpecialization/README.md

 # DataScienceSpecialization
-Course Repo
-# Hello GitHub
+This is the Course Repo corresponding to the Coursera Data Science Specialization